Osvobodityel/Osvobodityel/README.md

 - I'm keen on open-source/free software
 - If you want to contact me, my email is mskukovski@vk.com
 - You can find me on Twitter as @pktr_Ruski
 - A fun fact about me?
-Umm, Ubuntu is my favourite OS
+Umm, I use GarudaLinux